 Is it your debt?

 Don't take for granted that the debt actually belongs to you.
 Debt collectors are hardly konwn for their honesty.
-You have the right to have the debt collector validate that the debt is indeed yours and that they have the right to collect it.
+You have the right to request the debt collector to verify that the debt is indeed yours and that they have the right to collect it.
 This means they have to provide some kind of documentation from the original creditor.
 If the collector can't provide this proof, they can't collect from you.

 You only have a certain amount of time to exercise this right, so send your validation request as soon as a collector contacts you for the first time.